 Burlington Attorney for a Slip and Fall on Ice

-Representing Icy Walkway Slip, Trip and Fall Injury Cases
+Representing Massachusetts Icy Walkway Slip, Trip, and Fall Injury Cases

 As everyone who lives here knows, Massachusetts sees a lot of ice and snow during the winter months.
 And while this weather is perfect for those outdoor activities many of us love, it can also be very dangerous when a person slips and falls.
-Serious injuries can come as a result of those slip-and-falls on ice, and when they do, the injured person may wonder: Is someone else responsible for paying for this accident?
+Serious injuries, like broken bones and head trauma can come as a result of those slip-and-falls on ice, and when they do, the injured person may wonder: Is someone else responsible for paying for this accident?

 In many cases, there may indeed be another person or company responsible for paying compensation for your injuries.
 But getting it isn’t easy.